AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 the members of which could be assigned natural numbers - the set

-of real numbers has a different, greater power
+of real numbers has a different, greater cardinality

 than the set of natural numbers.
 The cardinality of the set of